aws/copilot-cli/site/content/docs/include/nlb.en.md

 The number of consecutive health check failures required before considering a target unhealthy.
 The default is 3.
 Range: 2-10.

 !!! info
-    Per the latest [doc](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html) at the time this documentation is written, for a Network Load Balancer, unhealthy threshold is required to be the same as the healthy threshold.
+    Per the [docs](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html) at the time of this writing, 'unhealthy threshold' is required to be equal to 'healthy threshold' for a Network Load Balancer.

 <span class="parent-field">nlb.healthcheck.</span><a id="nlb-healthcheck-interval" href="#nlb-healthcheck-interval" class="field">`interval`</a> <span class="type">Duration</span>
 The approximate amount of time, in seconds, between health checks of an individual target.
 The value can be 10s or 30s.
 The default is 30s.